1966 Lola T70 Mk.2

 First in Class at 2011 Amelia Island Concours

 High power and low weight was the mantra of the Can-Am days, with the British company Lola taking this to heart with their Lola T70 Mk.2.
 A fiberglass body covering an aluminum chassis, with an American Chevrolet V8 and Hewland manual transmission strapped to it.
 Even though their cars were small in stature, they would prove themselves in Can-Am as a formidable threat to the big players.

-SL71/36 began its life with John Mecum, the official Lola importer for the United States in 1966.
-Mecum would then sell the car to Rich Galloway of Colorado Plastics, who became the car's first owner along with the car's designated driver, New Zealand native Ross Greenville, who was a successful racer in the Can-Am series in his own right before driving for Galloway.
+SL71/36 began its life with John Mecom, the official Lola importer for the United States in 1966.
+Mecom would then sell the car to Rich Galloway of Colorado Plastics, who became the car's first owner along with the car's designated driver, New Zealand native Ross Greenville, who was a successful racer in the Can-Am series in his own right before driving for Galloway.

 The spyder attended the first two races of the Can-Am season, consisting of Road America and Bridgehampton.
 After taking 15th place at Road America, the car ended up crashing during practice at Bridgehampton which concluded its 1967 season run.
 Galloway decided that he would trade SL71/36 to Carl Haas, the subsequent U.S. distributor for Lola Cars, for a Mk.2 spyder replacement.